bpmn-io/bpmn-js-create-append-anything/README.md

 ![screenshot](./resources/screenshot.png)

 ## Features

-### Create and append any BPMN element
+* Create any BPMN element from the palette

-* Create and append any BPMN element during modeling using the palette or the context pad.
+* Append any BPMN element from the context pad

-* Use the `CTRL+N` and `CTRL+A`  to open the create and append menus respectively.
+* Fully keyboard navigatable (`CTRL+N` and `CTRL+A` to open the menus)

-### Create and append element templates
+* Integration with [element templates](https://github.com/bpmn-io/element-templates) through dedicated extension

-* Built on top of [element templates](https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/about-templates/).
+  * Create or append templated elements

-* As well as BPMN elements, you can create and append element templates.
-You can also apply element templates to existing elements via the replace menu.
+  * Apply template through the replace menu

 ## Installation